ahillss/rpi5_setup/Problems.md

 * four spots on the side of the board where if touched making a weird metal brush sound (instead of the smooth plastic feel you'd expect)

+* the ribbon cable will short against metal cases, so you need to place electrical tape between them

 ## Geekworm P580 (case)

 * doesn't come with any kind of a button, only a cut out (annoying to use)